 What is the key message you would like to convey at the conference in Stuttgart?
 Every ADAS and AV program has different needs and challenges, but log data management is an essential building block for all successful ADAS and AV development.
 It allows teams to leverage their collected data effectively, utilize resources efficiently, and reduce costs.
 Our presentation speaks to machine learning (ML) engineers, triage teams, function engineers (perception, controls, motion planning, etc), algorithm developers, systems engineers, and simulation operations teams.

-Don’t miss Levi’s presentation on Day 3, Thursday, June 15, at the ADAS & Autonomous Vehicle Technology Expo Europe conference (rates apply) – see the website for the full conference program and booking form.
+Don’t miss Ani’s presentation on Day 3, Thursday, June 15, at the ADAS & Autonomous Vehicle Technology Expo Europe conference (rates apply) – see the website for the full conference program and booking form.